DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 Using its 2.4GHz and 5GHz Wi-Fi, Thread and Zigbee ESP32-C5 radio module, you can use the **IPEM Plus** to connect to a whole range of Smart Monitoring applications and projects.

 Extending further, the built-in LoRa radio opens up long range and remote monitoring.

+This is the replacement to the original [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor)

 ### IPEM Continuity